 - While projecting to the group, conduct a research on yourself or a high-profile member of the organization who has given their consent.
 Perform the search on websites mentioned in the self-doxing guide and during the brainstorming activity.

-Either have them do the same research on themselves in pairs or assign this research as homework.
+- Either have them do the same research on themselves in pairs or assign this

 Note: If participants perform the research at home, it is important to warn the group that when practicing self-doxing, there is a risk of getting exposed to results that they may find disturbing.
 Tell them that if they think they may need support, they should ask a close friend to be around while they carry out their research.